immortalcatz/ProjectFluxGear/README.md

 - Most importantly, you MUST follow Wheaton's Law

 If you have queries about any license or the above support restrictions, drop by our IRC channel, #MortTech on irc.esper.net

+##Legal Stuff

+-As per terms of the Railcraft licence, I must state that I have used Railcraft code in creating the Poor Ores, all code from Railcraft is marked as such (and all utilities for Poor Ores are under mortvana.projectflugear.world.cjrepack).